Recovery is just a phone call away.

 The signs and symptoms of Molly addiction are intense cravings, increased tolerance, withdrawal symptoms, neglect of responsibilities, and social withdrawal.
 The key signs and symptoms of molly addiction are provided below:

-• Intense cravings: Intense cravings to use Molly are defined by the persistent and overpowering desire to use.
-Studies show that 70-80% of individuals addicted to MDMA experience intense cravings, often thinking about the drug constantly and feeling an urgent need to use it, even during periods of abstinence.
-This is due to the significant release of serotonin and dopamine during use, leading to dependence.
+• Intense cravings: Individuals addicted to Molly experience a persistent and overpowering desire to use the drug, often thinking about it constantly and feeling an urgent need to consume it, even during abstinence.
+This craving is linked to significant serotonin and dopamine release during use, leading to dependence.

-• Social withdrawal: Social isolation is common among Molly users.
-Approximately 35-50% of frequent users reported avoiding social interactions and activities they previously enjoyed, primarily due to mood changes and anxiety resulting from drug use.
+• Social withdrawal: Many users experience social isolation, avoiding interactions and activities they once enjoyed, primarily due to mood changes and anxiety from drug use.

 What Are The Causes of Molly Addiction?